 Ticks are ambush insects.
-I.E.: They cannot “chase” they prey.
+That means they cannot “chase” their prey.

-They wait on grass, weeds, or a bush and when a pet or person brushes by, they latch onto the host and go for a ride.
-More times than not, that means into your home!
+They wait on grass, weeds, or bushes, and when a pet or person brushes by, they latch onto the host and go for a ride.
+More often than not, that means into your home!

-Adult Ticks have 8 legs and are about the size of a sunflower seed.
+Larval ticks (babies) only have six legs and sometimes are misidentified.
+Meanwhile, adult ticks have eight legs and are about the size of a sunflower seed.

 Types of Ticks Common to the Area

 - Deer Tick (black-legged tick, or Lyme disease tick)

 - American Dog Tick (also known as the Eastern Wood Tick)

 One of the most common tick-borne ailments is Lyme Disease.
 This can affect the heart and nervous system, so early detection and medical treatment are essential.